 Pharmacy technicians help licensed pharmacists prepare prescription medications, provide customer service, and perform administrative duties within a pharmacy setting.
 Pharmacy technicians generally are responsible for receiving prescription requests, counting tablets, and labeling bottles.
 They may perform administrative functions such as answering phones, stocking shelves, and operating cash registers.
-This program is designed for employment and for transfer to bachelor's degree in Healthcare Leadership and Administration.
+The Associate of Science (AS) in Pharmacy Technician degree program is designed for employment and for transfer to bachelor's degree in Healthcare Leadership and Administration.
 It will transfer in its entirety to Winona State University.
 It may transfer in part or in its entirety to other baccalaureate institutions.
 Students should meet with a representative of the transfer institution or obtain a current catalog from the transfer institution when planning their program.
 For consideration into the Pharm-D prerequisite rotation at the University of Minnesota, students must complete additional courses in addition to the AS degree.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.

-- 1. Evaluate the principles, complexities and trends in the pharmacy industry as it relates to the technician; - Describe ethical responsibilities as it relates to the pharmaceutical industry. - Demonstrate communication skills associated with customer service in a multicultural society; - 4.
-Perform all procedures skillfully and safely; - Demonstrate knowledge of the normal structure and function of the human body and understand the physiological effects of disease and injury; - 6.
-Properly calculate medical mathematical equations; - 7.
-Demonstrate understanding of his/her professional role as a Pharmacy Technician; and - 8.
+- 1. Evaluate the principles, complexities, and trends in the pharmacy industry as it relates to the technician; - Describe ethical responsibilities as it relates to the pharmaceutical 2. industry; - Demonstrate communication skills associated with customer service 3. in a multicultural society; - Perform all procedures skillfully and safely; 4. - Demonstrate knowledge of the normal structure and function of the 5. human body, and understand the physiological effects of disease and injury; - 6.
+Properly calculate medical mathematical equations; - Demonstrate understanding of his/her professional role as a Pharmacy Technician; and - 8.
 Use critical thinking and effective communication skills to analyze and solve patient issues.